Diversity Hiring: 7 Effective Ways For Recruiting Diverse Employees

 Small things like the pronouns (he, she, her, him, they) are an essential part of a person’s identity.
 Ensure that you keep the following tips in mind while drafting a job description:

 - Any job description should use gender-neutral language.
-Amazingly, there’s an app that decodes whether your job ads have any unconscious bias attached to it.
+Amazingly, there’s an app that decodes whether your job ads have any unconscious bias attached to them.

 - Use simple, understandable, and concise language.